 The empire of Alexander was divided, but the effects of his campaigns and policy did not cease.
 The influence of the fresh elements of social life was rather increased by being brought into independent action within the spheres of distinct kingdoms.
 Our attention is particularly called to two of the monarchical lines, which descended from Alexander's generals.
 They were the Ptolemies, or the Greek kings of Egypt, and the Seleucids, or the Greek kings of Syria.

 The respective capitals of Egypt and Syria, which were Alexandria and Syrian Antioch, became the metropolitan centers of commercial and civilized life in the East.
 They rose suddenly and their very appearance marked them as the cities of a new epoch.
 They were modern cities built by great kings at a definite time and for a definite purpose.
 Their histories are no unimportant chapters in the history of the world.

-Both of capitals influenced by the Greeks, Alexandria and Antioch, were connected with St. Paul.
+Both capitals influenced by the Greeks, Alexandria and Antioch, were connected with the Apostle Paul.
 One of them indirectly, as the birthplace of Apollos, the other directly, as the scene of some of the most important passages of the Apostle's own life.
-Both abounded in Jews from their first foundation.
 Both became the residence of Roman governors, and both afterwards were patriarchates of the primitive Church.
 But before they had received either the Roman discipline or the Christian doctrine, they had served their appointed purpose of spreading the Greek language and habits, of creating new lines of commercial intercourse by land and sea, and of centralizing in themselves the mercantile life of the Levant.
-Even the Acts of the Apostles remind us of the traffic of Antioch with Cyprus and the neighboring coasts, and of the sailing of Alexandrian corn-ships to the more distant harbors of Malta and Puteoli.